BrightID/BrightID-Constitution/README.md

 # BrightID-Foundation
-Procedures for Governing BrightID.
+* Procedures for Governing BrightID.

-Also procedures for changing code that affects the entire network.
+* Procedures for changing code that affects the entire network.